rootpy/rootpy/README.rst

 rootpy: Pythonic ROOT
 =====================

-   `rootpy` provides a more feature-rich and pythonic interface with the `ROOT <http://root.cern.ch/>`_ libraries on top of the existing `PyROOT <http://root.cern.ch/drupal/content/pyroot>`_ bindings.
+   `rootpy` provides a more feature-rich pythonic interface with the `ROOT <http://root.cern.ch/>`_ libraries on top of the existing `PyROOT <http://root.cern.ch/drupal/content/pyroot>`_ bindings.